-We’ve published an update (click on the image below) on our latest plans and the responses we received during our ten-week statutory consultation, which closed at the end of 2018.
+We’ve published an update (to view the report click here or on the image below) on our latest plans and the responses we received during our ten-week statutory consultation, which closed at the end of 2018.

 The public consultation on the Lower Thames Crossing received nearly 29,000 detailed responses, with nearly 15,000 people attending a programme of 60 events held over a ten-week period, with hundreds of thousands more engaging with the project online.
 The responses were detailed and insightful, providing unique perspectives.
 Many have raised important issues, and these will inform the continued development of the project.